- QAAFI Centre for Plant Science

-The Centre for Plant Science (CPS) delivers enhanced economic and environmental outcomes for plant industries in Queensland and Australia by linking excellence in discovery and the plant science development capabilities of UQ and the Queensland Department of Agriculture, Fisheries and Forestry (DAFF).
+THE Centre for Plant Science (CPS) delivers enhanced economic and environmental outcomes for plant industries in Queensland and Australia by linking excellence in discovery and the plant science development capabilities of QAAFI, UQ and the Queensland Department of Agriculture and Fisheries (DAF).

 CPS integrates strong disciplinary capabilities in major research focus areas to target improved crops, crop protection systems, and sustainable production systems.

-provide a vehicle for enhanced collaboration between UQ and DAFF in plant science of strategic importance.
+- Provide a vehicle for enhanced collaboration between UQ and DAF in plant science of strategic importance

-contribute to the next generation of plant scientists by a focus on training at postgraduate level.
+- Contribute to the next generation of plant scientists with a focus on postgraduate training

 Established in February 2010, PARDI is a relatively new initiative that seeks to create sustainable livelihood developments for the South Pacific forestry, fisheries and crop-based sectors.

 PARDI scientists undertake supply chain and market-driven research to identify constraints that impede economic development in the South Pacific.
 Outcomes are likely to include new skills, new technologies and product options that will benefit locals and the whole South Pacific region.
 More/

 QUEENSLAND Premier Campbell Newman has today announced a $4 million international collaboration to improve sorghum productivity under drought conditions.

 THE effect global warming will have on plants is now better understood thanks to advanced modelling provided by UQ’s Professor Graeme Hammer, one of Australia’s leading crop scientists.

 Understanding genetic regulatory networks in plants